Context

 Copernicus Marine Credentials (5)

 If your process requires access to a Copernicus Marine account, check this box (5).
-The Copernicus connection variables will be automatically injected when the process starts.
+Don't forget to set the Copernicus Marine environment variables (COPERNICUSMARINE_SERVICE_USERNAME and COPERNICUSMARINE_SERVICE_PASSWORD) in your code so that the process can use them.

 📌 Note: don't forget to set up your Copernicus Marine credentials in Your Account